adi2003/SQLSense/README.md

 Hello we are making this project.

-Hii, we are doing this.
+Hii, we are doing this. we are making changes